tiffanyqtang/NYU-Tandon-Bridge-Winter-2023/README.md

 # Notes
 I did not have any programming background going into this course.
 My undergraduate degree was in Animal Science.
+The homeworks and exams are what I submitted to be graded, they have NOT been corrected.